eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 ### 1.1 Document scope

-This document is the natural-person Person Identification Data (PID) Rulebook and is part of the Architecture Reference Framework (ARF) v1.5.0.
+This document is the natural-person Person Identification Data (PID) Rulebook and is part of the Architecture Reference Framework (ARF).
 It specifies how the mandatory and optional person identification data for the natural person, as defined in Tables 1 and 2 in the Annex of the Commission Implementing Regulation on PID and EAA [CIR 2024/2977], as well as the metadata specified in